Image

 avic leadair ag300

 When Epic went bankrupt the international rights for the LT were sold to China.
 Here the Leadair AG300 became a spring off of the aircraft.
 Naturally, the AG300 and Epic LT/E1000 are very similar.
-Luckily the AG300 has only three cabin windows while the Epic has four.
-So after all there is one obvious difference. (photo Xu Zheng/WikiMedia)
+Luckily the AG300 has only three cabin windows, while the Epic has four, and slightly bent-up wingtips.
+So after all there is an obvious difference. (photo: Xu Zheng/WikiMedia)

 Falcon 402